 Where do Dutch people live?

 75% of rental accommodation in the Netherlands are rent-controlled social housing.
 Higher earners and expats are unlikely to qualify, so you’re likely to have to rent privately.
 There’s a shortage of properties just above the rent-controlled level (€710–1,000/month) in cities like Amsterdam; it can be hard to find accommodation, so expect to attend plenty of viewings in your first week in the Netherlands.
-Consider using a certified rental agent; they’re knowledgeable about cities and different neighborhoods, hear about property before it comes onto the open market, can negotiate contracts and help you with all aspects of the move.
+Consider using a certified rental agent in the Netherlands; they’re knowledgeable about cities and different neighborhoods, hear about property before it comes onto the open market, can negotiate contracts, and help you with all aspects of the move.
 As soon as you have an address, you need to inform the municipality.

 Setting up utilities and communications in your first week in the Netherlands

 If they are not, or you have bought a property, you can usually transfer them from the previous occupants or get connected through the main providers.
-The same applies to TV (most of which is cable), internet and telephone.
+The same applies to TV (most of which is cable) and internet in the Netherlands.
 There is no TV license in The Netherlands.

 Enrolling in education in your first week in the Netherlands

-The education system here is likely to differ to that of your home country.
+The Dutch education system is likely to differ from that of your home country.
 You must register your children with the municipality and with a school.
 Most children start school from the age of four although it’s not compulsory until five and formal structured learning doesn’t start until six.
 Full-time education continues until 16 and at least part-time until 18.

 Certain private and international schools in the Netherlands are subsidized by the Dutch government so might not be as expensive as you might think.